 Olives are a good source of many good-for-you nutrients and vitamins.
 It’s partly why they are a staple food in the Mediterranean diet.

 Olives contain a high dose of biophenols.
 It’s one of the antioxidants that prevent the build-up of bad cholesterol.

 This makes olives a healthy snack that’ll be armed with heart health benefits.

-What’s more these savory bites are full of vitamin E and other antioxidants that’ll further protect you osteoporosis and more.
+What’s more these savory bites are full of vitamin E and other antioxidants that’ll further protect you from osteoporosis and more.

 Pair them with a side of mozzarella cheese and some nuts to create a foodie snack worthy of a cocktail party.

 Cherry tomato is not necessarily a snack staple, but stuffing them with cream cheese filling makes them a savory snack you can’t resist.

 To make two servings, prepare 8 cherry tomatoes and cut them in half.

 In a small bowl, simply mix 1oz cream cheese, 1 tsp mayonnaise, and 1 tsp of chopped herbs like chives and dill.